confuzedskull/G2/readme.txt

 2DWorld
 =======
-by James Nakano AKA confuzedskull
+by James Nakano A.K.A.
+"Confuzed Skull"

 I. Troubleshooting
 A. Windows
 1. If the program doesn't run, then you must right click it and select "Run as Administrator"

 B. Mac
-1. If the message " "2dworld" was blocked from opening because it is not from an identified developer" do the following:
+1. If the message " "2dworld" was blocked from opening because it is not from an identified developer" pops up, do the following:
 a.
 Go to System Preferences and click on Security & Privacy.
 b.
 Somewhere near the bottom you'll see a message and then a button "Open Anyway".
 Click it.
 c.
 A prompt will come up saying ""2dworld is a Unix applicaiton downloaded from the internet.
 Are you sure you want to open it?"
 Click open.